MechatronicBeing/MechatronicBeing.github.io/README.md

     - can work on any computer, albeit some benefits and drawbacks
     - can work (or be *reworked*) with any programming language, albeit some benefits and drawbacks
     - can exploit all the resources given : CPU, GPU, RAM, Hard Drive, others computers, others software...
-    - try to learn the best way to use the resources intelligently
+    - try to learn to use the resources intelligently (execution time, quality and quantity of resources are evaluated)
   - Less "hard" programming and mathematics for the intelligence : self-development (as genetic and generic)
   - Less artificial and complex to build, more concrete, complete, versatile, natural and lifely
 - Access to Documentation, Programs, Resources, and more...